PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 If the product has combinations, this message is based on the selected attributes (= combinations) according to the quantity in stock.

+It adds the following message , _Only X left in stock_, in product listings in green #5A9166.

 Only numbers can be typed in the field, or added by using the arrows at the end of the field.
 By default, it is set to 3 - typing 0 disables this feature.
 It cannot be set to less than 0, otherwise the field goes back to the previous valid value and an error notification is displayed: _The Display remaining quantities when the quantity is lower than field is invalid._

 **Allow ordering of out-of-stock products.** By default, it is disabled.
 It means that, **when a product is not available in stock, the 'Add to cart' button on the product page is unclickable** with the following message just below: